-- apply the operations research or the statistical techniques to situations where customers have to be served by a single or by several service facilities; - · identify the probability distributions at the arrivals of customers and the service times at the service facilities; - define concepts used in stochastic models; - · derive formulae used in stochastic models; and - recommend strategies to be used in processing orders.
+- apply the operations research or the statistical techniques to situations where customers have to be served by a single or by several service facilities; - identify the probability distributions at the arrivals of customers and the service times at the service facilities; - define concepts used in stochastic models; - derive formulae used in stochastic models; and - recommend strategies to be used in processing orders.

-Module code: STFM612 Semester 1 NQF level 8 Madula name Advanced Duckehility Theory
+Module code: STFM612 Semester 1 NQF level 8

 Module name: Advanced Probability Theory

+Module outcomes

-Upon the completion of this module, the student should be able to apply the probability theory to real-life situations.
+• Upon the completion of this module, the student should be able to apply the probability theory to real-life situations.

-Module code: STFM613 Semester 1 NQF level 8
+Modu ule code: STFM613 Semester 1 NQF level 8

-Module name: Multivariate Analysis
+Modu ule name: Multivariate Analysis

+Mod lule outcomes

 Upon the completion of this module, the student should be able to use a computer to:

-- do multivariate discriminate analysis; - · do factor analysis, and cluster analysis; - · do multivariate ANOVA and MANCOVA; and - · apply a multidimensional scaling to real data.
+• do multivariate discriminate analysis;

+• do factor analysis, and cluster analysis;

+• do multivariate ANOVA and MANCOVA; and

+• apply a multidimensional scaling to real data.
-Module code: STFM614 Semester 1 NQF level 8

-Module name: Statistical Quality Control
+Module code: STFM614 Semester 1 NQF level 8 Module name: Statistical Quality Control

-Upon the completion of this module, the student should be able to assess the quality of a product.
+• Upon the completion of this module, the student should be able to assess the quality of a product.

-Module code: STFM615 Semester 1 NQF level 8

-Module name: Decision Theory
+Module code: STFM615 Semester 1 NQF level 8 Module name: Decision Theory

-- evaluate the potential benefit of buying more information about the probabilities of various payoffs and spend the optimal amount of resources in this decision-making process; - · logically and objectively incorporate all the information that they have in the decision-making process; and - make the best decision even when a problem is complex and the result of each decision is uncertain.
+- evaluate the potential benefit of buying more information about the probabilities of various payoffs and spend the optimal amount of resources in this decision-making process; - logically and objectively incorporate all the information that they have in the decision-making process; and - make the best decision even when a problem is complex and the result of each decision is uncertain.

 Module code: STFM616 Semester 1 NQF level 8

 Module name: Applied Regression Analysis

 Module outcomes

 Upon the completion of this module, the student should be able to:

 do logistic regression analysis;

 do statistical inference in real-life situations; and

+fit a non-linear regression model to data.